 - the wharf

 The Stratford-upon-Avon canal, which links Solihull with Warwickshire, flows around the edge of the village and is popular with canal boaters.
 Herons, kingfishers and ducks can be seen here, as well as bats, foxes and badgers.

 Nearby woodlands, which are remnants of the ancient Forest of Arden provides a home for bluebells, wood anemones and wood sorrel.

 Dickens Heath resident, Natalie Lebesque (34) has lived in the village for 5 years.
 She runs her own business as well as teaching French Classes at Dickens Heath Library and at the village school.

 "When I first moved in, none of the shops were open," said Natalie.
 "But now, the design of the village means that everything is all very convenient - shops, restaurants and the supermarket are all within walking distance."

 "Because you can walk everywhere, you tend to bump into the same people which means you get to know other people in the community who are all really friendly.

 "We very much benefit from the best of both worlds here - Solihull town centre is only five or ten minutes away which you can easily get to from Whitlock End train station.

 "As well as this though, you still feel like you are still in the countryside and many people enjoy walks along the canal and cycling."

 Have you recently moved to Dickens Heath or do you remember the area before the new village was built?
-Let us know what you think by completing a memory sheet (attached right).
+Let us know what you think by completing a memory sheet (attached below).